kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 ### <b> STEP 03 - Amount </b>

-In this step you need to select the amonut you want to transfer and confirm by clicking on the "Transfer Amount" button.
+In this step you need to select the amount you want to transfer and confirm by clicking on the "Transfer Amount" button.

 ![img](assets/Internal-transfer-step-03.png#center)